Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Acknowledgements

-{\it Note Added---} Upon the completion of this work, we became aware of a related work~\cite{adelhardtUnconventional2026} where the enlarged phase diagram with single ion anisotropy is addressed with matrix-product state calculations complemented by high-order series expansions.
-Our results are consistent except the correlation length exponent $\nu$.
+\paragraph{Note added} Upon completion of this work, we became aware of a related study~\cite{adelhardtUnconventional2026} addressing an enlarged phase diagram with single-ion anisotropy using matrix-product-state calculations complemented by high-order series expansions.
+The results are consistent apart from the correlation-length exponent $\nu$.